jayanugie/jayanugie/README.md

 - 👀 I’m interested in digital world.
 - 🌱 I’m currently learning how to be software developer.
 - 💞️ I’m looking to collaborate on dicoding.
 - 📫 How to reach me?
-Contact my email.
+Email: jayanugie14@gmail.com

 <!---
 jayanugie/jayanugie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.